Dinesh41/v4/content/jobs/CRT-Technical Consultant/index.md

 ---

 - Gave technical support to all projects by doing R & D.
-- Developed websites using Node JS and Angular.
+- Developed websites using Vue JS.